trusheim/SU-Plate/README.md

 ##Major features:

 * Instant branded site name (just change the text in the H1 element)
+* Stanford-style colored boxes, headers, etc.
 * Stanford brand header with new "SUNet Login" link integrated
 * Stanford brand footer
 * Fully compatible with Bootstrap framework
 * Mobile/tablet compatible (thanks to Bootstrap)
-* Depends on Stanford's su-identity package, which is hosted externally;
+* Depends on Stanford's su-identity package, which is hosted externally.

+## Examples
+See the example-images directory for pictures.
+Code is in the root directory.

 ## Install
 Requires [bootstrap](http://twitter.github.com/bootstrap/index.html) to be installed in the assets/bootstrap directory.
 Just view pages after that!

 ## Guarantees
-I made this one lazy night for future projects.
+I made this one lazy night for future projects so that I could learn Bootstrap.
 Markup not guaranteed XHTML compliant or anything.
 No warrantees.

 ## Corrections welcome
 Feel free to correct the templates or add features and submit a pull request.